Qiskit/qiskit/docs/contributing_to_qiskit.rst

 Minor Version Increases
 -----------------------

-Besides adding a new element to the meta-package the minor version of the meta-package should also be increased anytime a minor version is increased in a tracked element.
+Besides when adding a new element to the meta-package, the minor version of the meta-package should also be increased anytime a minor version is increased in a tracked element.